Simon Wolstencroft

-Simon John Wolstencroft (born 19 January 1963 in Altrincham, Cheshire) is an English rock drummer, best known for playing with The Fall from 1986 to 1997.
-He also played with early incarnations of The Smiths and The Stone Roses.
+Simon John Wolstencroft (born 19 January 1963) is an English rock drummer best known for playing with the Fall from 1986 to 1997.
+He also played with early incarnations of the Smiths and the Stone Roses.
 His highly praised autobiography You Can Drum But You Can't Hide was published in 2014.

 The Stone Roses

 Wolstencroft was a member of the Patrol, an early incarnation of the Stone Roses, with childhood friends Ian Brown and John Squire.
-He was also the drummer for Freak Party which featured Johnny Marr and Andy Rourke.
-In Songs That Saved Your Life, Marr states that Wolstencroft declined to join the then upcoming the Smiths as he did not like Morrissey's voice.
+He was also the drummer for Freak Party, which featured Johnny Marr and Andy Rourke.
+In Songs That Saved Your Life, Marr states that Wolstencroft declined to join the then-upcoming the Smiths as he did not like Morrissey's voice.
 In his subsequent memoir Set The Boy Free, Marr states that Morrissey was reluctant to take on drummer Mike Joyce as he was still hankering after having Wolstencroft in the band.
 Wolstencroft returned briefly to play with Ian Brown and John Squire in the nascent Stone Roses before taking a short-lived stint with Terry Hall's band the Colourfield.

 The Fall

-In 1985 Wolstencroft formed the Weeds with friend Andrew Berry and released the single 'China Doll' on the In Tape label.
-Wolstencroft reveals in his memoir that when the Weeds played support to The Fall at Harlesden Mean Fiddler, a blazing row between Mark E. Smith and Fall drummer Karl Burns led to Smith offering Wolstencroft the stool in the Fall.
+In 1985, Wolstencroft formed the Weeds with friend Andrew Berry, who released the single "China Doll" on the In Tape label.
+Wolstencroft reveals in his memoir that when the Weeds played support to the Fall at Harlesden Mean Fiddler, a blazing row between Mark E. Smith and Fall drummer Karl Burns led to Smith offering Wolstencroft the stool in the Fall.

-Wolstencroft joined the Fall in time to play on most of the group's Bend Sinister album (on which he was credited as "John' S. Woolstencroft"), and remained in the band for over a decade, occasionally adding keyboards and programming to his role as well as co-writing the group's only self-penned Top 40 single, "Free Range", from their Code: Selfish album.
+Wolstencroft joined the Fall in time to play on most of the group's Bend Sinister album (on which he was credited as "John' S. Woolstencroft") and remained in the band for over a decade, occasionally adding keyboards and programming to his role as well as co-writing the group's only self-penned Top 40 single, "Free Range", from their Code: Selfish album.
 He left the band following a dispute over the recording of the Levitate album.